thomas-lamiaux/rocq-prover.org/data/tutorials/platform/1_01_platform_docs.md

 We welcome contributions, and there are plenty to do depending on how much available time you have:

--   Give feedbacks on the existing tutorial and how-to guides on [Zulip](https://coq.zulipchat.com/#narrow/stream/437203-Platform-docs)
+-   Give feedback on the existing tutorial and how-to guides on [Zulip](https://coq.zulipchat.com/#narrow/stream/437203-Platform-docs)
 -   Answer people's questions and share folklore that should be known by all on